 Should you enjoy a glass of vino at the Am Hof Christmas market, you’re following in ancient footsteps.
-The same location hosted a wine market as early as 1358 (the main difference being a lack of an ATM back then).
+The location hosted a wine market as early as 1358 (the main difference being a lack of an ATM back then).

 - Strong variety of food and drink